pydata/xarray/doc/computation.rst

 Computation
 ###########

-The labels associated with :py:class:`~xray.DataArray` and :py:class:`~xray.Dataset` objects enables some powerful shortcuts for computation, notably including aggregation and broadcasting by dimension names.
+The labels associated with :py:class:`~xarray.DataArray` and :py:class:`~xarray.Dataset` objects enables some powerful shortcuts for computation, notably including aggregation and broadcasting by dimension names.